What Does My Diagnosis Mean?

 An autism diagnosis can be hard to come to terms with.
 It can be difficult to understand what it means or how it will affect your life.
 You may not know a lot about autism which can make the diagnosis seem overwhelming.

 Autism is a lifelong developmental disorder that affects how people perceive the world and interact with others.
 There is no cure for autism, but there are ways to help you cope, manage and even overcome some difficulties you may experience.
 People often describe having autism as part of their identity.
-Aspiration run a 6-session post diagnostic course for newly diagnosed adults to help explain the condition and how it might affect you.
-For more information or to book a place contact the Aspiration Facilitator on Tel: 01235 359 388 or email Aspiration@kingwood.org.uk
+Aspiration (OAADSS post diagnostic service) run a 5 workshop post diagnostic course for newly diagnosed adults to help explain the condition and how it might affect you.
+For more information or to book a place contact the Aspiration Facilitators on Tel: 07824 309000 or email Aspiration@kingwood.org.uk

 Having a diagnosis of autism may mean you are eligible for help and support.
 You may be entitled to benefits and/or support services.